-The Philosophy of Animal Minds Fall 2023
+The Philosophy of Animal Minds

+HSS-404 / Fall 2024

+Section 053

+Cullimore 110

+Tues / Thurs 11:30 - 12:50

+Section 055

+Cullimore 110

-Section 061 FMH 313 Tues / Thurs 1 - 2:20 pm Section 063 Tiernan 114 Tues / Thurs 4 - 5:20 pm Dr. Adam See ajs3301@njit.edu 328 Cullimore (by appointment) How did minds evolve?
+Tues / Thurs 2:30 - 3:50

+Dr. Adam See ajs3301@njit.edu 328 Cullimore (by appointment)

+How did minds evolve?
 How unique is the human mind in nature?
 Are humans the only species on this planet capable of thinking?
 What does this even mean?
 How could we tell?
 Can other species form beliefs and concepts about the world?
 Do some animals possess the capacity for language?
 Do other species have a rudimentary sense of morality?
 If so, what challenges would this raise toward traditional notions of "human nature"?
 Furthermore, what might these questions tell us about our moral obligations to other species?
 This class offers a detailed look into contemporary debates in the philosophy and science of animal minds.
 These debates are inherently multi-disciplinary, ranging from questions in evolutionary biology, cognitive science, developmental psychology, ethics, the philosophy of mind, and the future of artificial intelligence.

+Required Text: Kristin Andrews' The Animal Mind (Second Edition)

+GRADE BREAKDOWN

+35% PIAZZA PARTICIPATION

+20% SHORT ESSAY

+20% IN-CLASS PARTICIPATION

+15% MIDTERM10% QUIZZES

+IN-CLASS PARTICIPATION

-Required Text: Kristin Andrews' The Animal Mind (Second Edition) GRADE BREAKDOWN - 30% PIAZZA PARTICIPATION - 20% SHORT ESSAY - 20% IN-CLASS PARTICIPATION - 20% MIDTERM - 10% QUIZZES IN-CLASS PARTICIPATION Students who are never absent and who speak up often with questions and comments will receive a perfect participation grade.
+Students who are never absent and who speak up often with questions and comments will receive a perfect participation grade.
 I will update participation grades a few times throughout the semester.
 Phone use during class will lower participation grades.

 Missing Class: If you need to miss class for any reason, you must contact the Office of the Dean of Students and request an excused absence.
 Your absence will be validated once I receive an email from the Dean of Students.

+QUIZZES

-QUIZZES Expect occasional pop-quizzes (usually one a week).
+Expect occasional pop-quizzes (usually one a week).
 Each quiz contains only one or two questions, designed to be answered in a couple sentences within a 5-7 minute window (you should only need 1-2 minutes, or less than a minute).
 Note: if you are late for class and miss the quiz, your grade will be zero.

-SHORT ESSAY (~1500 words) I will provide topics, but you are encouraged to choose your own topic as well.
-I will accept early drafts of essays until 2 weeks before the due-date, which will be near the end of the semester.
-MIDTERM This class has one in-class midterm.
+SHORT ESSAY (~1500 words)

+I will provide topics, but you are encouraged to choose your own.
+Your essay is due around the end of the semester (TBD).

+MIDTERM

+This class has one in-class midterm.
 It will take place after Lesson Five.
 Details and date TBD.

-PIAZZA PARTICIPATION (you must sign up here) Discussion boards are the most important feature of our class.
+PIAZZA PARTICIPATION (you must sign up here)

+Discussion boards are the most important feature of our class.
 Each student must make at least three substantive posts for each forum exercise (submitted via Piazza).
 Since the purpose of this exercise is back-and-forth dialogue, posts should be spread out throughout the week.
-This course has 4 forum exercises.
+This course has 3 forum exercises.
 Take them seriously!

+Forum Expectations

-Forum Expectations - You must make at least three substantive posts within the span of a week.
+- You must make at least three substantive posts within the span of a week.
 To receive a high grade, these posts should be somewhat spread out over the week. - At least one post must be uploaded within three days of the beginning of each lesson, i.e., roughly Sunday, to encourage/facilitate participation. - At least two of these posts must be substantive replies to others. - Your major posts (but not necessarily all of your posts) must be informed by content from our class readings.

 What is a Substantive Post?